 Meanwhile, the National Rosary Shrine of Saint Jude had been established in the early 1930’s in Washington, DC.
 For nearly 70 years, devotions at this shrine fulfilled the needs of countless clients of the Blessed Mother and Saint Jude Thaddeus.
-Preached Novenas have been regularly celebrated at Saint Dominic Church with a steady stream of pilgrims and patrons of the Blessed Mother and Saint Jude Thaddeus.
+Preached Novenas were regularly celebrated at Saint Dominic Church with a steady stream of pilgrims and patrons in attendance.

-In the fall of 1998, the Dominican Fathers of the Province of Saint Joseph decided to combine The Rosary Shrine of Saint Jude (Detroit MI) with The National Rosary Shrine of Saint Jude (Washington DC).
+In the fall of 1998, the Dominican Fathers of the Province of Saint Joseph decided to combine the Rosary Shrine of Saint Jude (Detroit MI) with the National Rosary Shrine of Saint Jude (Washington DC).

-In January of 1999, Father Kenneth A. France-Kelly, OP, was appointed Director of The Rosary Shrine of Saint Jude (Detroit MI) and Director of The National Rosary Shrine of Saint Jude (Washington DC).
+In January of 1999, Father Kenneth A. France-Kelly, O.P., was appointed director of the Rosary Shrine of Saint Jude (Detroit MI) and director of the National Rosary Shrine of Saint Jude (Washington DC).
 His selection was announced in mid-May.

-By mid-June of that same year, His Eminence James Cardinal Hickey approved the move of The Rosary Shrine of Saint Jude from Detroit to Washington DC.
+By mid-June of that same year, His Eminence James Cardinal Hickey approved the move of the Rosary Shrine of Saint Jude from Detroit to Washington DC.

 In mid-July of 2000, the Pilgrim’s Guide, a small handbook for religious visitors to the shrine, was first published.